Brixton Academy: Met calls for venue licence to be revoked after fatal crush

 Last month, the Met said a 21-year-old woman remained in hospital in a critical condition.

-A spokesperson for the force said: "On 14 April, the Met Police submitted an application for a review of premises license to Lambeth Council and will be seeking a revocation of the licence."
+A Met spokesperson said: "On 14 April, the Met Police submitted an application for a review of premises license to Lambeth Council and will be seeking a revocation of the licence."

 It will be subject to a consultation period before a decision is made at a council sub-committee.